rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 copy /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ update filebeat-config.yml -- specify which machine to install
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ update filebeat-config.yml -- specify which machine to install by updating the host files with ip addresses of web/elk servers and selecting which group to run on in ansible

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[your.ELK-VM.External.IP]:5601/app/kibana.